-Recognising the impact that investment in mineral exploration and mining can have on the socio-economic situation of a region, the government of Norway initiated the MINS program (Mineral resources in South Norway).
-The goal of this program is to enhance the geological information that is relevant to an assessment of the mineral potential of the three northernmost counties.
+The government of Norway initiated the MINS program (Mineral resources in South Norway) in 2013.
+The goal of this program is to enhance the geological information in the southern part of Norway.
 The airborne geophysical surveys - helicopter borne and fixed wing- are important integral parts of MINS program.
-The airborne survey results reported herein amount about 9960 line km (1960 km2) over the surveyed areas, as shown in Figure 1.
+The airborne survey results reported herein amount about 9960 line km (1960 km) over the surveyed areas, as shown in Figure 1.

 The survey was divided into two phases during the acquisition period.
-The first phase started on June 4th 2013 and ended on July 5th 2013.
+The first phase started on June $4^{\text{th}}$ 2013 and ended on July $5^{\text{th}}$ 2013.
 During this phase more than 95% of the total measurements were done following the flight paths shown with blue in Figure 1.
-The areas over the two lakes, shown with red polygons in Figure 1., where not measured in this phase due to flying security restrictions.
+The areas over the two lakes, shown with red polygons in Figure 1, where not measured in this phase due to flying security restrictions.
 These areas were flown at a second phase by another helicopter-borne system by continuing the flight paths of the first phase (red lines in Fig. 1).